-My backup meal tends to be tomato soup and grilled cheese sandwiches because I almost always have what I need to make it in the pantry, and it’s ready in less than 20 minutes.
+My backup meal tends to be Tomato Soup and Grilled Cheese Sandwiches because I almost always have what I need to make those in the pantry, and dinner is ready in less than 20 minutes.

-These are the same reasons I love kung pao chicken with vegetables, except it’s ready even FASTER!
+These are the same reasons I love making Kung Pao chicken with vegetables, except it’s ready even FASTER!

-Besides the fact that this recipe is super quick, it’s also:
+Besides the fact that this kung pao chicken recipe is super quick, it’s also:

 - Easy.
 Using frozen vegetables saves you the time and effort of chopping vegetables.

 - Healthy.
-Using real food ingredients, you know it’s healthier than what you’d order in Chinese restaurants.
+Using simple real food ingredients, you know it’s better for you than what you’d get ordering takeout.

 - Fast.
 This recipe is ready in 15 minutes!